 English for Speakers of Other Languages (ESOL)

-Courses are available at a full range of levels from Entry Level 1 (Beginner) to Level 2 (GCSE standard).
-We offer courses during the week in the morning, afternoon, twilight and evening.
-Courses are part-time for 15 weeks starting in September and then again in February.
-You can study for an ESOL qualification at the level that’s right for you.
-At the end of our ESOL programmes learners are encouraged to progress onto Functional Skills and GCSE English awards.
+Courses are available from Entry Level 1 (Beginner) to Level 2 (GCSE standard)and take place during the week in the morning, afternoon, twilight and evening.
+We have classes in Oxford, Didcot, Abingdon, Bicester, and Witney.
+Courses are part-time for 15 weeks starting in September and then again in February, and at the end of our ESOL programmes learners are encouraged to progress onto Functional Skills and GCSE English awards.

 ESOL courses cost £120 for a 15 week course but are free to learners on JSA/ESA, or on other income-based benefits if unemployed.
-Before joining a programme, you will have a short 1:1 interview with us so that we can assess your level – whilst there is no guarantee of a place, we will try our best to get you on the right level course for you.
+Before joining a programme, you will have a short 1:1 interview with us so that we can assess your level – whilst we cannot guarantee you a place, we will do our best to find a course that is the right level for you.

 You can contact the faculty administrator, Medhat Ghobrial, to book an appointment – T: 01235 216 466 E: firstname.lastname@example.org

 Family Learning is for parents and carers who want to improve their English, maths or ESOL skills along with their children in a variety of fun and engaging ways and as part of a group.
 Contact us to find out more about this service.